Yes-Theory-Fam/yesbot-ts/src/event-distribution/README.md

   event: DiscordEvent; // Indicates the relevant event stateful?: boolean; // If false (default), a new instance of the handler class is created for each event, otherwise an instance is available as singleton for the lifetime of the bot
-  description: string; // A descriptive string of the event handler requiredRoles?: string[]; // An array of role names.
-All roles listed are required to run the handler. channelNames?: string[]; // An array of channel names.
+  description: string; // A descriptive string of the event handler allowedRoles?: string[]; // An array of role names.
+At least one role listed is required to run the handler. channelNames?: string[]; // An array of channel names.
 The handler will only be called when the event occured in one of the channels listed. location?: EventLocation; // A location enum setting where events are accepted.
-The default is EventLocation.SERVER if channelNames or requiredRoles is non-empty, EventLocation.ANYWHERE otherwise.
+The default is EventLocation.SERVER if channelNames or allowedRoles is non-empty, EventLocation.ANYWHERE otherwise.
 }
 ```